Calling for a Revolution in Energy Use

 The focus is now on for industry to change and become more sustainable.
 It is generally recognised that there is room for improvement in reducing waste and increasing efficiency in manufacturing, with some progress being made, but only of a few percent.

 It is possible to design technology that increases hydraulic systems to 90% efficiency and therefore saving industry billions of CO2 a year.

 To bring the biggest revolution into hydraulics seen in a generation, we need to rethink how we use energy.

 We must think differently, we have to approach a problem with a different question to create something new.
 At Domin, we are solving issues of inefficiencies by refining how we use energy.

-When a forklift truck lifts an object up and then bring the object back down again, we currently use energy to life the object up and bring it back down.
+When a forklift truck lifts an object up and then brings the object back down again, we currently use energy to lift the object up and bring it back down.
 However, we argue that this shouldn’t require any energy loss.
 The potential energy of what has been picked up and what is coming down hasn’t changed.
 It’s still zero.
 Rather than making each motion more efficient, if we design the system to use the same energy on the upward lift as the down, we have a lossless system and a more effective use of energy.

 Our Total CO2 Savings, so Far...